This page lists the benefits you're entitled to when you're pregnant, and has information on maternity, paternity and shared parental leave.

 Child Tax Credit gives financial support for children, and Working Tax Credit helps people in lower-paid jobs by topping up their wages.

-Find out more about tax credits.
+Find out more about tax credits on GOV.UK.

 Statutory Maternity Pay